Nazarene Theological Seminary: Governance

 Nazarene Theological Seminary is governed by a board of trustees whose makeup is determined by the International Board of Education (IBOE) of the Church of the Nazarene.
 Church rules require a majority of the board's members to be "in full accord with the Articles of Faith, the doctrine of entire sanctification, and the covenants of the Church of the Nazarene as set forth in the latest version of the Manual."
 They also require at least 75% of the members to be active members of the Church of the Nazarene not under discipline and that the board have an equal number of clergy and laity if possible.

 In the event that NTS (or any institution in the Church of the Nazarene) is determined to be out of compliance with the standards as stated in the Manual, the International Board of Education is required to report this to the jurisdictional General Superintendent and the Global Education and Clergy Development director.

 All educational institutions within the Church of the Nazarene are also required to "seek to provide a curriculum, quality of instruction, and evidence of scholastic achievement that will adequately prepare graduates to function effectively in vocations and professions such graduates may choose."

 Funding

 According to the office of the Church of the Nazarene general treasurer, NTS received more than $1 million in 2024 from the denomination.
 Money received by the school is allocated from the World Evangelism Fund, to which every local Nazarene church is expected to contribute 5.5% of its annual income and is disbursed to multiple missional programs of the denomination.

-According to the 2024-2025 data tables from the Association of Theological Schools, NTS has a budget just more than $5 million.
-In addition, NTS reported $13.5 million in long-term investments.
+According to the 2025-2026 data tables from the Association of Theological Schools, NTS has a budget of $4.8 million.
+In addition, NTS reported $14.1 million in long-term investments.

 In June 2025, General Superindent Scott Daniels said, "It's our goal that at the next General Assembly that [Nazarene Bible College and Nazarene Theological Seminary] would be self-sustaining without WEF funding."